microsounds/microsounds/readme.md

 </a>

 ### About Me
-I like starry night skies, people watching, the color `#13C8BA`, and the modern Unix programming environment.
+I like starry night skies, people watching, and the Unix programming environment.

 ### Some Links
 * My Dotfiles — <https://github.com/microsounds/atelier>